2 min read

 Basics:

-1. Water quality matters.
+1. First and foremost, we cannot stress enough the importance of using good water.
 The taste of tea comes only from two things, leaves and water.
 Choose a water that is good to drink on its own.
 Most teas taste better with soft rather than hard water.
+We recommend using spring water, either fresh or bottled.

 2. There are many methods and schools of thought when it comes to brewing tea.
-We use an intuitive approach, which focuses on getting to know a tea with exploration and time, rather than a scientific approach of following precise brewing parameters.
+We use an intuitive approach, which focuses on getting to know a tea through time and experience, rather than a scientific approach of following precise brewing parameters.
 Water temperature can be measured by feeling the steam under one’s palm rather than a thermometer.
 Amount of tea leaf can be measured by looking at the space it fills up in your brewing vessel rather than a scale.

 Pouring tea from a porcelain gaiwan into a glass gongdaobei.

-We generally use one of three approximate temperatures for brewing a tea-
+We generally use only 1-2 approximate temperatures for brewing hot tea:

 Note on how much tea to use: